 Do you love God's truth enough to stand up against false teaching, even if it means going against the biases, hobby horses and prejudices of your own religious tribe?

 Strange bedfellows!
 If they agree on nothing else, Roman Catholics, evangelicals and fundamentalists believe homosexuality caused God to destroy Sodom.
 Yet when asked to cite scripture which clearly states that homosexuality was the sin of Sodom, they are unable to do so because the Bible never says what they assume it says on the gay issue.

-Perhaps that is because lack of hospitality, among other sins, provides a far better answer to the question than homosexuality.
-It is difficult for modern Christians in an entirely different cultural setting, to grasp the importance of hospitality in Biblical times.
+Perhaps that is because inhospitality or lack of hospitality, among other sins, provides a better and more biblical answer to the question, than mindlessly insisting, Sodom was all about gays and lesbians.
+It is difficult for modern Christians in an entirely different cultural setting, to grasp the importance of hospitality in biblical times.

 Hospitality in ancient near Eastern culture was far more important than in modern western culture.
 Travel through an often desolate wilderness was a tiresome process.
 Inns and safe places to spend the night were few and far between.
 Therefore travelers tended to stop and spend the night with whoever was friendly enough to offer shelter.

-Imagine yourself riding a camel through dry dusty country day after day and you begin to appreciate the importance of hospitality in ancient times.
+Imagine yourself riding a camel through dry, dusty country, day after day and you begin to appreciate the importance of hospitality in ancient times.
 Making weary travelers welcome for an overnight stay was common in the ancient near east.
-Hosts welcomed travelers passing through, expecting the same hospitality would be returned to them in their travels.
+Hosts welcomed travelers passing through, expecting the same hospitality would be afforded them in their travels.

 Was Inhospitality The Sin Of Sodom?